I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/prcomoem/nf-prcomoem-iprintoemuni-driverdms.md

 <p>The <code>IPrintOemUni::DriverDMS</code> method allows a rendering plug-in to indicate that it will be using a device-managed drawing surface instead of the default GDI-managed surface.</p>

 <p>The method must specify HOOK_-prefixed flags in the buffer pointed to by <i>pBuffer</i>, indicating which of the plug-in's graphics DDI hooking functions are to be called for the drawing surface.
-The HOOK_-prefixed flags are defined in winddi.h and described in the <a href="https://msdn.microsoft.com/library/windows/hardware/ff564183">EngAssociateSurface</a> function's description.
+The HOOK_-prefixed flags are defined in winddi.h and described in the <a href="display.engassociatesurface">EngAssociateSurface</a> function's description.
 Flags specified by <code>IPrintOemUni::DriverDMS</code> are passed by Unidrv to <b>EngAssociateSurface</b>.
 (Note that to support a device-managed surface, the rendering plug-in must hook out all drawing functions.)
 For more information, see <a href="NULL">Handling Device-Managed Surfaces</a>.</p>

-<p>If <code>IPrintOemUni::DriverDMS</code> sets flags in the buffer pointed to by <i>pBuffer</i>, Unidrv creates a device-managed surface by calling <a href="https://msdn.microsoft.com/library/windows/hardware/ff564206">EngCreateDeviceSurface</a>.
-If <code>IPrintOemUni::DriverDMS</code> does not set any flags, Unidrv creates a GDI-managed surface by calling <a href="https://msdn.microsoft.com/library/windows/hardware/ff564199">EngCreateBitmap</a>.
-In either of these cases, <code>IPrintOemUni::DriverDMS</code> should return S_OK.</p>

-<p>If the output buffer size specified by <i>cbSize</i> is too small, the method should specify the required size in the location pointed to by <i>pcbNeeded</i>, call <b>SetLastError</b>(ERROR_INSUFFICIENT_BUFFER), and return E_FAIL.</p>

-<p>A rendering plug-in for Unidrv must implement the <code>IPrintOemUni::DriverDMS</code> method.
-The method will be called only if Unidrv finds a valid interface pointer to the OEM's rendering plug-in.</p>

-<p>The <code>IPrintOemUni::DriverDMS</code> method allows a rendering plug-in to indicate that it will be using a device-managed drawing surface instead of the default GDI-managed surface.</p>

-<p>The method must specify HOOK_-prefixed flags in the buffer pointed to by <i>pBuffer</i>, indicating which of the plug-in's graphics DDI hooking functions are to be called for the drawing surface.
-The HOOK_-prefixed flags are defined in winddi.h and described in the <a href="https://msdn.microsoft.com/library/windows/hardware/ff564183">EngAssociateSurface</a> function's description.
-Flags specified by <code>IPrintOemUni::DriverDMS</code> are passed by Unidrv to <b>EngAssociateSurface</b>.
-(Note that to support a device-managed surface, the rendering plug-in must hook out all drawing functions.)
-For more information, see <a href="NULL">Handling Device-Managed Surfaces</a>.</p>

-<p>If <code>IPrintOemUni::DriverDMS</code> sets flags in the buffer pointed to by <i>pBuffer</i>, Unidrv creates a device-managed surface by calling <a href="https://msdn.microsoft.com/library/windows/hardware/ff564206">EngCreateDeviceSurface</a>.
-If <code>IPrintOemUni::DriverDMS</code> does not set any flags, Unidrv creates a GDI-managed surface by calling <a href="https://msdn.microsoft.com/library/windows/hardware/ff564199">EngCreateBitmap</a>.
+<p>If <code>IPrintOemUni::DriverDMS</code> sets flags in the buffer pointed to by <i>pBuffer</i>, Unidrv creates a device-managed surface by calling <a href="display.engcreatedevicesurface">EngCreateDeviceSurface</a>.
+If <code>IPrintOemUni::DriverDMS</code> does not set any flags, Unidrv creates a GDI-managed surface by calling <a href="display.engcreatebitmap">EngCreateBitmap</a>.
 In either of these cases, <code>IPrintOemUni::DriverDMS</code> should return S_OK.</p>

 <p>If the output buffer size specified by <i>cbSize</i> is too small, the method should specify the required size in the location pointed to by <i>pcbNeeded</i>, call <b>SetLastError</b>(ERROR_INSUFFICIENT_BUFFER), and return E_FAIL.</p>